siredmar/eRTK/README.md

 and the system should be started up, highest priority ready state task should be running.

-Using a similar ATmega, ATxmega or Cortex M0+ CPU is possible too,
+Using a similar ATmega, ATxmega or Cortex M0+ or Mx CPU is possible too,

-try to adapt the #defines to your machine type.
+try to adopt the #defines to your machine type.

 AT(x)mega special: